 A great non-fiction book proposal will show that you have thought through your idea, and more importantly, it will show that you know how to turn this idea into a book.

-Unlike a work of fiction, which must be completed before you send the query, a proposal is the correct way to approach a publisher for a non-fiction book.
+Unlike a work of fiction, which must be completed before you send the query letter, a proposal is the correct way to approach a publisher for a non-fiction book.

 A comprehensive, well-written proposal can be as much work as writing a book.
 We live in a competitive publishing world, so it makes sense to ensure that your proposal will appeal to an editor.